jhpyle/docassemble/_docs/api.md

   `secret` is missing or does not match the encryption key used by the interview.

+## <a name="interviews_delete"></a>Delete interview sessions on the system

+Description: Deletes interview sessions.

+Path: `/api/interviews`

+Method: [DELETE]

+Parameters:

+ - `key`: the API key.
+ - `tag` (optional): set to a tag if you want to delete only those interview sessions with the given tag.
+ - `i` (optional): set to an interview filename if you want to delete only those interview sessions with the given interview filename.
+ - `session` (optional): set to a session ID if you want to delete only the interview session with the given session ID.

+Required privileges: `admin`

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Error reading interview list." if there was a problem obtaining the list of interviews to delete.

+Response on success: [204]

+Body of response: empty.

+This API, which is available only to administrators, allows you to delete interviews from the system, even all of them.
+The filters are cumulative applied (as if connected with "and").
+If you include no filters, all of the interview sessions, regardless of user, are deleted.

 ## <a name="user_interviews"></a>Interviews of the user

 Description: Provides a filterable list of interview sessions stored